 Ina attended the University of Massachusetts Amherst, where she received a B.A. in Geography and a Certificate in Geographic Information Systems and Technology.
 She is particularly excited about employing technology to empower marginalized communities.

-Evie Simkins, Coordinator, Assessments Program
+Evie Simkins, Coordinator, Audit & Assessment Programs

 As a program coordinator at Verité, Evie supports auditors in creating clear and actionable social assessments for clients and their suppliers.
 In addition to editing and delivering over 80 assessment reports per year, Evie has developed assessment tools, labor law guides, and foreign migrant worker policies to aid companies in their efforts to protect vulnerable workers in their supply chains.
 Evie additionally performs field audits in the U.S. as an employee interviewer, and has passed the Responsible Business Association (RBA) lead auditor certification course.